NIEHS/ToxPipe/.build/README.md

+# Build

 This folder should contain all scripts related to build process (PowerShell, Docker compose…).